Lauterbrunnen , Switzerland

 Paragliding and Adventure Sports

-The valley’s dramatic landscapes make it a popular spot for paragliding, offering an exhilarating way to experience the scenery from above.
-Other adventure activities in the area include mountain biking, rock climbing, and skiing in the winter.
+With its awesome setting, the valley is a popular spot for paragliding, an exhilarating way to take in the scenery from a bird’s-eye view.
+Other activities, such as mountain biking, rock climbing, and skiing in winter, can also be found in the area.

 Mürren and Wengen